-In light of the increased outbreak, face shields worn in an inverted position is now mandatory for anyone giving a massage.
+Face shields worn in an inverted position are mandatory for anyone giving a massage.

-In compliance with the December 18 Gatherings and Face Mask Order Irene’s will hold in-person classes and follow all applicable requirements of this order.
+In compliance with the December 18 Gatherings and Face Mask Order Irene’s is holding in-person classes and follow all applicable requirements of this order.
 The student clinic is open for massage clinic services.
 Irene’s protocols reduce the spread of respiratory droplets and disinfect surfaces to diminish the spread of COVID-19.
 To keep students, clients and staff safe, Irene’s follows all requirements from:

 - The State of Michigan